jdupak/diploma-thesis/ir.md

 In function definitions lifetimes can be elided when all references have the same lifetime.
 In function bodies, lifetimes can be bound to the lifetime parameters of the function, or they can be omitted, in which case they are inferred
+[^bp1].

-[^](At least Rust semantics thinks about it that way.
-In reality, the compiler only checks, that there exists some lifetime that could be used in that position, by collecting constraints that would apply to such lifetime abd passing them to the borrow-checker.).
+[^bp1]: At least Rust semantics thinks about it that way.
+In reality, the compiler only checks, that there exists some lifetime that could be used in that position, by collecting constraints that would apply to such lifetime abd passing them to the borrow-checker.

 ## Borrow-checker IR Design